-The NPC concept is something that I have been chewing on for a few years now, as Gnostics and other forms of mysticism have long recognized a brand of human that is not capable of thinking for themselves, and is called an anthropoid by some, and back fill people by others, but it basically equates to the concept of NPC’s (non-player characters) in tabletop and video gaming.
+The NPC concept is something that I have been chewing on for a few years now, as various forms of mysticism have long recognized a brand of human that is not capable of thinking for themselves, and is called an anthropoid by some, and back fill people by others, but it basically equates to the concept of NPC’s (non-player characters) in tabletop and video gaming.
 NPC’s are characters that do not have free will, and are there to interact with the players in a manner that helps them to further their development as a character, either by providing a quest, acting as an antagonist, for buying and selling, and other routine interactions In their engagements with players, NPC’s follow a script, which can range from simple to complex, but they do not actually have their own volition or ability to think free from their scripted programming.

 I have found that I often run into problems when I, as a self-developed collaborative thinker, attempt to engage with a person who has instead chosen to attack, debate, and argue with me from an emotional position.
 Whereas my goal is to collaborate, learn, and grow my viewpoints, their goal is to defeat my position and make me look bad.
 These two end goals are incompatible, and like oil and water, cannot mix.
 SJW’s are the ones most often being called NPC’s, but really anybody who repeats talking points, unknowingly practices sophistry, and has not learned or developed collaborative thinking skills, can display NPC like behaviors.
 To learn more about collaborative thinking, which is also known by names and tools such as dialogical thinking, dialectical thinking, multilogical thinking, and Socratic Dialogue, see the following article: Dialogical and Dialectical Thinking.